 Dominican Republic Spring Break Study Abroad Program

 The Interdisciplinary Global Seminar study abroad program offers a 10-day overseas academic adventure on the southern coast of Santo Domingo, Dominican Republic.
 The program provides an opportunity for students to increase their cross-cultural awareness, while also allowing them to gain an understanding and appreciation for the way of life in the Caribbean.
 Students will study social justice and health disparities from an international, comparative perspective.
-The Spring Break program includes guest lectures from local experts, homestays with local families, a service learning project in the community, and excursions to cultural and historical sites.
+The Spring Break program includes guest lectures by local experts, homestays with local families, a service learning project in the community and excursions to cultural and historical sites.
 Classes are held throughout the spring semester in a hybrid format (online and in-person), culminating with a study tour during Spring Break filled with cross-cultural activities.
-While abroad, students will immerse themselves in the Dominican culture, rich and unique history, breathtaking natural beauty, and tasty cuisine.
+While abroad, students will immerse themselves in the Dominican culture, it’s rich and unique history, breathtaking natural beauty and tasty cuisine.
 View brochure

 Participants will stay in comfortable homestays with local families.

-Please note: Georgia State University reserves the right to alter travel and other arrangements if required by circumstances.
+Note: Georgia State University reserves the right to alter travel and other arrangements if required by circumstances.

 - City Orientation Tour

 - University Visit (Universidad Autónoma de Santo Domingo)